Process to Guide ASA’s Determination of Whether to

 Make a Public Statement on a Policy-Related Issue

-Background: The ASA is the premier professional association that speaks for the field of statistics and professional statisticians.
+Background: The ASA is the world’s largest professional association that speaks for the field of statistics and professional statisticians.
 Consequently, the ASA is often asked to comment about proposed policies, support policy positions, and provide amicus (friend of the court) briefs.
 The ASA has limited resources to respond to such requests but also has a duty to provide the public with the benefit of its particular scientific knowledge.
 Further, the choice of issues on which the ASA speaks (and on which it remains silent) may be interpreted as meaningful.

 SCOPE AND GUIDANCE

-The process set forth here covers ASA Board statements, amicus briefs, and other such positions that go beyond the scope of ASA spokesperson, as stipulated in the ASA bylaws: “The President and the Executive Director are the official spokespersons of the Association.”1
+The process set forth here covers ASA Board statements, amicus briefs, and other such positions that go beyond the scope of ASA spokesperson, as stipulated in the ASA bylaws: “The President and the Executive Director are the official spokespersons of the Association.”
+1

-The process below is not meant to apply to the ASA signing or sending of letters, nor to responses to federal call for comments.
-Briefly, the process for both of those is as follows: The ASA executive director can make the decision if he/she judges the letter or comments align with a previous board decision on the issue (e.g., board statement or other letter).
+The process below is not meant to apply to the ASA signing or sending letters, nor to responses to federal calls for comments.
+Briefly, the process for both of those is as follows: The ASA executive director can make the decision if he/she judges that the letter or comments align with a previous board decision on the issue (e.g., board statement or other letter).
 Otherwise, the executive director will consult the ASA Board of Directors.
 He/she may also consult an ASA committee, section, or other relevant expert.
 All ASA policy letters and call responses are posted to the ASA letters page.
 Committees responding to federal calls for comment should make the Professional Issues and Visibility Council aware of the work and welcome comments from other committees.

 Article XI.
 RESOLUTIONS

 - Partisan Issues.
 The name of the Association must not be used in connection with support for partisan issues or for candidates for public office.
-Resolutions by the Board of Directors on nonpartisan issues require approval by two-thirds of the voting members of the Board who are not required to recuse themselves due their government employment or a conflict of interest.
+Resolutions by the Board of Directors on nonpartisan issues require approval by two-thirds of the voting members of the Board who are not required to recuse themselves due to their government employment or a conflict of interest.
 When there is concern as to whether an issue is partisan, a majority vote of the voting members of the Board is required to declare it non-partisan.

 - Referenda.
-Upon petition of at least 100 individual members of the Association, any resolution of the Board of Directors, as specified in Article XI, Section 1, will be subject to a referendum by the membership.
+Upon petition of at least 100 individual members of the Association, any resolution of the Board of Directors, as specified in Article XI, section 1, will be subject to a referendum by the membership.
 The resolution will be published in a news bulletin as early as possible.
 A ballot will be sent to the individual members within 30 days after the publication date of the news bulletin.
 The will of the membership, as expressed by a majority of those voting, governs.

 - Commitment.
 Resolutions and recommendations of councils, chapters, sections, or committees of the Association will be so phrased as not to commit the Association or its membership